onyeka-hub/Project-7/project7.md

 'sudo mount -t nfs -o rw,nosuid NFS-Server-Private-IP-Address:/mnt/logs /var/log/httpd'

-Repeat step №4 to make sure the mount point will persist after reboot.
+To make sure the mount point will persist after reboot.

+Verify that NFS was mounted successfully by running df -h.
+Make sure that the changes will persist on Web Server after reboot:

+        'sudo vi /etc/fstab'

+add following line

+'NFS-Server-Private-IP-Address:/mnt/logs /var/log/httpd nfs defaults 0 0'

 8. Fork the tooling source code from 'Darey.io Github Account' to your Github account.
 You have to install git and initialise the repository before you can be able to fork.